Krab-Leitenant1/get_steam_avatar/README.md

 # Get steam avatar with steamID

-Note: This requires a valid Steam web API key, which must be contained in the key.txt file.
+Note - This requires a valid Steam Web API key, which must be contained in the key.txt file.
+The next line should contain the desired SteamID.